 The aim is to inspire GP trainees and newly qualified GPs to be informed leaders as well as excellent clinicians, with the insight and connections they need to make changes in the system.

-The programme consists of five evening events from August-January.
+The programme consists of five evening events from February-June.
 There are two parts to the evening sessions: a themed workshop, talk or facilitated group work session addressing a specific leadership challenge followed by an interview with an inspiring national leader where the audience can engage and ask questions.

 If you would like more information about the local branch of Next Gen GP, please contact us.